billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 -  %eip;

--  FIXMEAMPeflags-indexed;
+-  %eflags;

 We'll discuss these later, just be aware that they exist.
-[5]_ Some of these registers, like %eip; and FIXMEAMPeflags-indexed;
+[5]_ Some of these registers, like %eip; and %eflags;
 can only be accessed through special instructions.
 The others can be accessed using the same instructions as general-purpose registers, but they have special meanings, special uses, or are simply faster when used